-As you prepare for the upcoming registration process, we expect you to schedule an appointment with your Academic Advisor to discuss your academic goals and plan for Winter 2018, and to ensure you are meeting degree requirements.
-Also, be sure to review all of the information below carefully!
+As you prepare for the upcoming registration process, we expect you review all of the information below carefully, schedule an appointment with your academic advisor to discuss your academic goals and plan for Winter 2021, and to ensure you are meeting degree requirements.

 Q. How do I know which degree requirements I have or haven’t completed?

 A. Review the BBA core curriculum, track your progress using the Degree Requirements Checklist, and access a degree audit of your record under "Academic Requirements" in your Student Center on Wolverine Access.
 Be sure to schedule an appointment with your academic advisor periodically to discuss your academic plan and ensure you are on track for graduation.
 Dual Degree students will need to schedule a "BBA Dual Degree Advising/Issues" appointment with their advisor.